puppetlabs/puppet-docs/source/puppet/latest/types/file.md

   use copy the file in the same directory with that value as the extension of the backup.
 (A value of `true` is a synonym for `.puppet-bak`.)
 * If set to any other string, Puppet will try to back up to a filebucket with that title.
+Puppet automatically creates a **local** filebucket named `puppet` if one doesn't already exist.
 See the `filebucket` resource type for more details.
-  (This is the preferred method for backup, since it can be centralized and queried.)

-Default value: `puppet`, which backs up to a filebucket of the same name.
-(Puppet automatically creates a **local** filebucket named `puppet` if one doesn't already exist.)
+Default value: `false`

 Backing up to a local filebucket isn't particularly useful.
 If you want to make organized use of backups, you will generally want to use the